Building resilience for the fast-changing Asia

 One in three natural disasters in the world take place in Asia, and they can literally bring societies to their knees and can bring trade to a halt that has a far-reaching effect on global commerce.

-Last year, Typhoon Mangkhut cut a path through the Philippines, Hong Kong, Macau and the Chinese province of Guangdong last year.
+Last year, Typhoon Mangkhut cut a path through the Philippines, Hong Kong, Macau and the Chinese province of Guangdong.
 It made landfall in the Philippines as a super-typhoon, caused hundreds of deaths and left the country’s agricultural belt in tatters.
 As more and more of Asia becomes affluent and moves toward coastal areas, the potential for devastation increases.
 The "supersize" combo of bigger buildings, more people per square km and little or no natural blockage can be devastating.

 A large part of Asia sits on the Pacific "Ring of Fire".
 It is a large "ring" of active tectonic plates stretching over 40,000 km where over 90% of the world's seismic activities occur.
 It is responsible for over 80% of the world's most devastating temblors and all but three of the biggest volcanic eruptions.